hedzr/vscode-ext-go-main-runner/README.md

 This is why we build this extension.

-So we adds two links on top of `func main()` so that you can run/debug it without leaving editor and type command in terminal window.
+The first thing is we adds two links on top of `func main()`. clicking them to run/debug without leaving editor and type command in terminal window.

 ![image-20240411221538829](https://cdn.jsdelivr.net/gh/hzimg/blog-pics@master/uPic/image-20240411221538829.png)

 When you click `Run` button, we will launch the `main()` with `go run` in vscode integrated terminal window.
 Clicking `Debug` button causes a normal debugging session via `dlv`.

 Also a status button for vscode Launch Configs has been added since v1.2.0.
 It looks like: